 A non-exempt business that carried out transactions with related entities amounting to less than TWD 50 million per annum, or with one or more related individuals amounting to less than TWD 25 million per annum only needs to disclose "significant" related party transactions.

-Significant transactions are those with a related entity exceeding TWD 12 million in value or those with a related individual exceeding TWD 6 million in value.
+Significant transactions refer to transactions carried out with a related entity amounting to equal or greater than TWD 12 million in value or those with a related individual amounting to equal or greater than TWD 6 million in value.